Commitments & Partnerships

 We are involved with a diverse group of organizations, these are examples specifically related to sustainability.

-American Contract Textiles (ACT)
+Association for Contract Textiles (ACT)

 We are a joint committee member for the development of the ACT Sustainable Textile Standards.